shota-tech/graphql/README.md

 - What is GraphQL.
 - How to define GraphQL schema.
 - How to implement GraphQL server using gqlgen.
+- How to implement GraphQL client using urql.
 - How to authenticate and authorize using auth0.
-- How to implement GraphQL client using urql.
+- How to use Github Actions.
 - How to implement drag and drop using dnd kit.